Encrypt your Microsoft 365 emails with S/MIME

 S/MIME versus DKIM

-In the beginning, I found S/MIME be really similar to what DKIM does, so I did a little research about the differences, and it has some clear takeaways:
+When starting my research for S/MIME, I found S/MIME be really similar to what DKIM does, so I did a little research about the differences, and it has some clear takeaways:

 - DKIM proves an email came from a specific domain/mailserver